Parabolic Set Simulation for Reachability Analysis of Linear Time Invariant Systems with Integral Quadratic Constraint: Introduction

-\paragraph*{Plan} The LTI system with temporal IQC and the reachability analysis problem are introduced (Section~\ref{sec:problem_statement}).
+\paragraph*{Outline} The LTI system with IQC and the reachability analysis problem are introduced (Section~\ref{sec:intro}).
 Parabolic constraints and their associated parameter IVP are defined, their domain of definition is analyzed, the overapproximation property is formulated, as well as the touching trajectories (Section~\ref{sec:paraboloid_over_approx}).
 A method to generate a set of time-varying parabolic constraints is described.
-The intersection of these paraboloids exactly describes the reachable set of the system (Section~\ref{sec:exact_reach_set}).
-An example of a stable system is described (Section~\ref{sec:examples}).
+The intersection of these paraboloids exactly describes the reachable set of the system (Section~\ref{sec:exact_reachable_set}).
+An algorithm to overapproximate the reachable set is described (Section~\ref{sec:implementation}).
+This algorithm is evaluated for numerical examples and large-scale LTI systems (Section~\ref{sec:examples}).